Kineara/tarkov-api/README.md

 rails db:seed
   # or
 rails db:reset

+rake build_associations
 ```

 ## Known Issues

 - tarkov_spider.rb needs refactored for more readability and general support for other wiki pages
+- Colors in item names are causing errors with rake build_associations